SimpleITK/SimpleITK/docs/source/gettingStarted.rst

 Welcome to SimpleITK!

 SimpleITK provides a simplified interface to ITK in a variety of languages.
-You can either download binaries, if they are available for your platform and preferred language, or you can :ref:`build SimpleITK <building_simpleitk>` yourself from the source code.
+A user can either download pre-built binaries, if they are available for the desired platform and language, or SimpleITK can be :ref:`built from the source code<building_simpleitk>`.

-In the following sections we describe how to install SimpleITK and additional auxiliary programs you will find useful.
+In the following sections we describe how to install SimpleITK and additional auxiliary software tools.

-After you have installed SimpleITK, we recommend going over the :ref:`latest tutorial <lbl_tutorials_courses>` and skimming the `Doxygen <http://www.simpleitk.org/doxygen/latest/html/>`__ pages for more information.
+After installing SimpleITK, we recommend going over the :ref:`latest tutorial <lbl_tutorials_courses>` and skimming the `Doxygen <http://www.simpleitk.org/doxygen/latest/html/>`__ pages for more information.